haskellcats/semantic-editor-combinators/README.md

 # Semantic Editor Combinators

-This is a demo of a few forms of what Conal Elliot on [his blog] calls semantic editor combinators.
+This is a demo of a few forms of what Conal Elliott on [his blog][1] calls semantic editor combinators.
 It is a functional programming technique for modifying a complex immutable nested data structure.
 The long name semantic editor combinator comes from the following three characteristics:

 - They are editors because they modify some data type.
 An editor for type T has type T -> T.